kogosoftwarellc/open-api/README.md

       required: true
     }
   ],
-  schemas: null, // an optional array of jsonschemas used to dereference $ref
+  schemas: null, // an optional array or object of jsonschemas used to dereference $ref
   version: 'swagger-2.0', // default optional value for future versions of openapi
   errorTransformer: null // an optional transformer function to format errors });